Skip to content

 Structural Overview

-• Zones: The prostate is divided into several sections called zones:
+• Zones: The prostate is organized into several anatomical "zones":

-• Anterior fibromuscular stroma (mainly muscle tissue)
+• Anterior fibromuscular stroma: Consists mostly of muscle fibers.

-Relationships With Other Organs
+Anatomical Relationships With Nearby Organs

 Nerves and Blood Supply